practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 Haxe also has "its own VMs ([HashLink](https://hashlink.haxe.org/) and [NekoVM](https://nekovm.org/))", and the capability to "also run in interpreted mode" (*).

-"Neko" is also the name of a high-level programming language ([Frequently Asked Questions about Neko](https://nekovm.org/faq/)), see below at [Neko and the Neko virtual machine (NekoVM)](neko-and-the-neko-virtual-machine-nekovm).
+"Neko" is also the name of a high-level programming language ([Frequently Asked Questions about Neko](https://nekovm.org/faq/)), see also below at [Neko and the Neko virtual machine (NekoVM)](neko-and-the-neko-virtual-machine-nekovm).

 #### Type system